First Dark Matter Search Results From Coherent CAPTAIN-Mills: Introduction

 \subsubsection{Current Status of SBN Oscillations and the Sterile Neutrino Hypothesis}

-Over the last three decades, a series of solar, atmospheric, reactor, and accelerator neutrino oscillation experiments have proven the existence of neutrino oscillations among the three active neutrinos, implying that neutrinos have mass and that the Standard Model must be extended.
-The LSND and MiniBooNE experiments have published strong evidence (6.1 $\sigma$ significance) for muon-neutrino to electron-neutrino appearance oscillations at a $\Delta m^2$ of $\sim 1$ eV$^2$ \cite{Aguilar-Arevalo:2020nvw}.
-In addition, there is some evidence for electron-neutrino disappearance into sterile neutrinos from radioactive source and reactor neutrino experiments, and there is weak evidence from the IceCube experiment for muon-neutrino disappearance into sterile neutrinos at the same $\sim 1$ eV$^2$ mass scale \cite{Aartsen:2020iky,Adamson:2020jvo}.
-In order to prove whether sterile neutrinos exist, it is crucial to improve the sensitivity of muon-neutrino oscillation experiments and to observe the oscillations as a function of L/E, where L is the distance traveled by the neutrino and E is the neutrino energy.
-The CCM experiment has the capability of doing both by using the 30-MeV mono-energetic muon neutrinos from stopped $\pi^+$ decay in the Lujan beam-dump and by measuring muon-neutrinos scattering coherently off argon atoms in the CCM LAr cryostat.
+Over the last three decades, a series of solar, atmospheric, reactor, and accelerator neutrino oscillation experiments have proven the existence of neutrino oscillations among the three active neutrinos, implying that neutrinos have mass and that SM must be extended \cite{Nu_mass}.
+The LSND and MiniBooNE experiments have published strong evidence (6.1\,$\sigma$ significance) for muon-neutrino to electron-neutrino appearance oscillations at $\Delta m^2\sim1$\,eV$^2$\,\cite{Aguilar-Arevalo:2020nvw}.
+In addition, there is evidence for electron-neutrino disappearance into $\nu_s$'s from radioactive sources and reactor neutrino experiments.
+There is also weak evidence from the IceCube experiment for muon-neutrino disappearance into $\nu_s$'s at the same $\sim 1$ eV$^2$ mass scale \cite{BEST,Aartsen:2020iky}.
+However, other experiments, such as KARMEN and MINOS+\,\cite{KARMEN,Adamson:2020jvo}, have not observed evidence for $\nu_s$'s.
+In order to prove whether $\nu_s$'s exist, it is crucial to (i)\,improve the sensitivity of muon-neutrino oscillation experiments and (ii)\,observe the oscillations as a function of $L/E$, $P=\sin^2(2\theta) \sin^2(1.27 \Delta m^2 L/E)$, where $P$ is the oscillation probability, $\theta$ is the mixing angle, $\Delta m^2$ is the difference in neutrino eigenmasses squared~(eV$^{\mathrm{2}}$), $L$ is the distance traveled by the neutrino~(m) and $E$ is the neutrino energy~(MeV).
+The CCM experiment has the capability of doing both by using the 30-MeV mono-energetic muon neutrinos from stopped $\pi^+$ decay in the Lujan beam-dump and by measuring $\nu_{\mu}$ scattering coherently off argon nuclei in the CCM LAr cryostat.
 With a neutrino energy of 30 MeV and a mass scale of $\sim$1~eV$^2$, muon-neutrino disappearance oscillations would be expected over distances of tens of meters.
-In addition, neutrino-nucleus coherent scattering is a neutral-current process, where active neutrinos have the same cross sections while sterile neutrinos do not interact at all.
-Therefore, the observation of neutrino oscillations with a neutral-current reaction (i.e., a reduced neutrino flux) would prove that sterile neutrinos exist in nature.
+In addition, neutrino-nucleus coherent scattering is a neutral-current process, where active neutrinos have the same cross sections while $\nu_s$'s do not interact at all.
+Therefore, the observation of neutrino oscillations via a neutral-current reaction, but with a reduced neutrino flux, would prove the existence of $\nu_s$'s.